Josiah Parker

-Josiah Parker (May 11, 1751 – March 11, 1810) was an American politician, Revolutionary War officer and Virginia planter who served in the United States House of Representatives from Virginia in the First through Sixth United States Congresses as well as represented Isle of Wight County in three of the five Virginia revolutionary convention and in the Virginia House of Delegates for several terms before his federal service.
+Josiah Parker (May 11, 1751 – March 11, 1810) was an American politician, Revolutionary War officer and Virginia planter who served in the United States House of Representatives from Virginia in the First through Sixth United States Congresses as well as represented Isle of Wight County in three of the five Virginia Revolutionary Conventions and in the Virginia House of Delegates for several terms before his federal service.

 Early life

 Parker was born at the Macclesfield Estate in Isle of Wight County in the Colony of Virginia.
+The property was obtained by his family as a land grant from King Charles the I in 1638.
 In 1773, he married the widow Mary Pierce Bridger.
-They had one child, Anne Pierce Parker, (ca 1775, Isle of Wight Co., VA - March 21, 1849). who received a legislative divorce from her abusive husband after the father's death, though her son Leopold C.P.
-Cowper would follow his maternal grandfather's path into politics.
+They had one child, Anne Pierce Parker, (ca 1775, Isle of Wight Co., VA - March 21, 1849). who received a legislative divorce from her abusive husband after the father's death, though her son Leopold Copeland Parker Cowper would follow his maternal grandfather's path into politics.